 "I think we're going to bring many of the core people back, which the audience has wanted."

-In The Young and the Restless Interview: Jeanne Cooper.
-Part I, she discussed her best-selling memoirs, "Not Young, Still Restless."
-In Part II, we switch gears and chat about the transition at "Y&R," dish on the storylines a little, and take a look at what the future may hold for Katherine Chancellor.
+In the first Y&R interview with Jeanne Cooper, she discussed her best-selling memoirs, "Not Young, Still Restless."
+In Part II, we switch gears and chat about the transition at Y&R dish on the storylines a little, and take a look at what the future may hold for Katherine Chancellor.